VictorMorenoJimenez/tfg2020/README.md

 The main objective of this work can be divided into different parts.

-- Automate the everything related to infrastructure of a company using Ansible playbooks.
+- Automate everything related to infrastructure of a company using Ansible playbooks.

 - Implement CI/CD for a company that develops Django and Wordpress projects.